techiescamp/devops-roadmap/README.md

 In the following sections, we will look at each tool and technology and the associated tasks to master them.

+## Learn to use AI Tools

+Ai tools like ChatGPT & Google Bard can engage in interactive conversations, allowing you to ask questions, seek clarification, and get immediate responses related to DevOps tools and technologies.
+You can use these tools for Explanation and Conceptual Understanding, Real-World Examples, Troubleshooting and Problem-solving.

+Embrace AI tools instead of perceiving them as a threat.
+Leverage these powerful tools to accelerate your learning process and accomplish tasks more efficiently.

 ## 🐧 Learn Linux

 Lnux is #1 essential skill for any aspiring DevOps engineer.